Morning Musume: 2025: Erina Ikuta's, Akane Haga's, Reina Yokoyama's and Rio Kitagawa's graduations

 On January 2, 2025, during the opening concert of the Hello!
 Project 2025 Winter Fes tour in Tokyo, current leader Erina Ikuta announced that she would graduate from Morning Musume '25 and Hello!
 Project at the end of the upcoming spring tour.
-The announcement coincided with her 14th anniversary as a member, the longest tenure in the group’s history.
+The announcement coincided with her 14th anniversary as a member, the longest tenure in the group's history.
 The spring tour, titled Mighty Magic, is scheduled to run from March 15 to June 7.
 Her graduation will take place at Nippon Budokan on July 8, titled Might Magic DX: A Send-Off for Erina Ikuta.
 According to her agency, discussions about her future began in 2022, and she decided to leave both the group and agency to pursue a solo career in entertainment.
 Her final single with the group, titled "Ki ni Naru Sono Ki no Uta / Akaruku Ii Ko", is scheduled for release on July 2.

 Ahead of the tour's start, on March 13, it was announced that Homare Okamura would temporarily suspend activities after being diagnosed with cervical disc herniation, following pain experienced during rehearsals for the Mighty Magic tour.
 She was advised to rest for about a month and missed several performances as a result.
 On April 11, her agency confirmed that she would return to the tour starting with the April 12 show in Aichi, though with limited participation due to ongoing symptoms.

-Following Okamura’s partial return, it was announced on April 17 that Rio Kitagawa would suspend her activities due to a violation of Hello!
+Following Okamura's partial return, it was announced on April 17 that Rio Kitagawa would suspend her activities due to a violation of Hello!
 Project rules.
 She admitted to sharing exaggerated and inappropriate comments about daily life and work through a private social media account.
 After the posts were leaked and criticized, Kitagawa issued a public apology and personally apologized to affected members.
 She requested a hiatus to reflect on her actions.
 Her return date has not been determined.

 On July 1, it was announced through Hello Project's website the new structure of Morning Musume '25 following Erina Ikuta's graduation on July 8.
 In the announcement, it was revealed that 12th generation member Miki Nonaka would succeed Erina Ikuta as the group's new leader, while fellow 12th generation member Maria Makino would be appointed as a new sub-leader alongside current sub-leader Sakura Oda.
 Along with the announcement, it was revealed that Sakura Oda would be graduating from Morning Musume and Hello!
 Project in 2026.
 Sakura Oda began discussing plans for her graduation around 2023, and with Erina Ikuta's graduation becoming concrete in 2024, further discussions about the next leader of the group were held and the timing of Oda's graduation was decided in this process.
 For this reason, Miki Nonaka will be taking the leader position while Sakura Oda would remain as sub-leader up until her graduation.
-Details regrading Sakura Oda's graduation will be announced as soon as they are decided.
+Details regrarding Sakura Oda's graduation will be announced as soon as they are decided.